 So we always also -- part of the multistakeholder process is that we also always seek the input from the community on matters, and we always listen and take that into account, but the way we deal with the advice is as explained earlier predetermined by the Bylaws.
 Now, as you know, more recently we reached out also to see whether we would assist you beyond the more formal regulations, by addressing in particular, the issue of -- what was the issue again?
-Sorry †--

-GÖRAN MARBY: Closed generics.

-MAARTEN BOTTERMAN: Closed generics, indeed, where we see if we can assist the GNSO and the GAC to come together to see what makes the most sense.
-In the end we do what we can to make sure that these issues are properly addressed, and in that, in how we ultimately act on it we refer and rely on the Bylaws formulated restrictions.
+Sorry †-- properly addressed, and in that, in how we ultimately act on it we refer and rely on the Bylaws formulated restrictions.
 I hope that helps.

+Closed generics.

+Closed generics, indeed, where we see if we can assist the GNSO and the GAC to come together to see what makes the most sense.
+In the end we do what we can to make sure that these issues are

-MANAL ISMAIL, GAC Chair: Thank you very much, Maarten, and indeed we have discussed the Board's invitation yesterday on closed generics and we are preparing an affirmative reply to your letter, and I think the GAC is welcoming very much the Board's standing to facilitate such discussion.
+Thank you very much, Maarten, and indeed we have discussed the Board's invitation yesterday on closed generics and we are preparing an affirmative reply to your letter, and I think the GAC is welcoming very much the Board's standing to facilitate such discussion.